 - Must be born in 1955 or prior.

-- You must either own the property or have a lease or contract which makes you responsible for the real estate taxes; and
+- Either own the property or have a lease or contract which makes you responsible for the real estate taxes.

-- The property must be your principal residence.
+- Occupy the property as your principal place of residence on January 1, 2020.
 If you have moved or plan to move in the future, you may be entitled to a prorated Senior Exemption, based on the time of occupancy.
-To apply for a prorated Senior Exemption you must submit a:
+To apply for a prorated Senior Exemption you must submit the following:

 - You can supply an Illinois Drivers License / ID Card, Matrícula Consular ID, or City of Chicago ID Card.
 The name and property address must verify the application.
 The date of issue must verify that you occupied this property in or before 2019.